Pensana Plc

 Longonjo Rare Earths Development

-Pensana's Longonjo project in Angola represents one of the few rare earth development opportunities in the corridor ecosystem, positioning Angola as a potential participant in the critical mineral supply chains that currently depend heavily on Chinese production and processing.
-The project's UK-listed ownership and focus on building a non-Chinese rare earth supply chain aligns with Western strategic minerals policy — and with the corridor's broader role as an alternative to Chinese-dominated mineral routes.
+Pensana's Longonjo project in Angola represents one of the few rare earth development opportunities in the corridor ecosystem, positioning Angola as a potential participant in critical mineral supply chains that currently depend heavily on Chinese production and processing.
+The project's UK-listed ownership and focus on building non-Chinese rare earth supply options aligns with Western strategic minerals policy and with the corridor's broader role as an alternative mineral route.

-Rare earth elements' applications in permanent magnets for electric vehicles, wind turbines, and electronics make them essential for the energy transition alongside the copper and cobalt that dominate corridor mineral flows.
-Pensana's processing strategy — planning to ship concentrate from Angola to a proposed UK separation facility — would create an integrated mine-to-magnet supply chain that bypasses Chinese processing dominance.
+Rare earth elements' applications in permanent magnets for electric vehicles, wind turbines, and electronics make them important for the energy transition alongside the copper and cobalt that dominate corridor mineral flows.
+Pensana has discussed downstream refining opportunities and mine-to-magnet partnerships, but the precise processing route for Longonjo material should be checked against current company disclosures before reuse.

 The project's environmental profile requires assessment specific to rare earth mining, which generates distinct challenges including radioactive waste management (rare earth ores often contain thorium and uranium), acid mine drainage, and processing chemical management.
 Our environmental monitoring framework for Longonjo incorporates these rare earth-specific indicators alongside the standard environmental assessment criteria applied to all corridor mining operations.